C-Marfil/nasa-search-engine/README.md

 For this project I've aimed to deliver a simple design that is responsive and efficient.
 In order to enhance user experience, I have included a Back To Top button and a route that allows you to expand the image without opening another tab.

 I have used the following:
--Axios,
+- Axios,
--React Components,
+- React Components,
--External React Components (moving-text),
+- External React Components (moving-text),
--PropTypes,
+- PropTypes,
--Lodash (Throttle).
+- Lodash (Throttle).

 ## React Router